 Back row (l-r): Professor Diarmuid Ó Murchú (UCG); Dr Seumas Wilmot, Registrar of the National University of Ireland; Very Rev. Prof. Father James O'Mahony, OFM Cap.; Very Rev. T. Canon Duggan (Maynooth); Prof. Seán P. Ó Riordáin (UCD).

 Atkins retired from the Presidency on 18 October 1963 after seven years in office and enjoyed a lengthy retirement.
-He had a keen interest in sport, playing Gaelic football and hurling with Cork county, winning a junior All-Ireland hurling medal in 1917.
-He also played with Collegians.
-He was also a president of Douglas Golf Club and enjoyed angling.
+He had a keen interest in sport, playing Gaelic football and hurling with Cork county, winning a junior All-Ireland hurling medal in 1917 and he also played with Collegians.
+Atkins was president of Douglas Golf Club and enjoyed angling.

-Henry Atkins married Elizabeth Agnes O’Regan, medical doctor, in 1929 at the Honan Chapel.
-Both their children Una and Michael were also medical doctors.
+He married Elizabeth Agnes O’Regan, medical doctor, in 1929 at the Honan Chapel and both their children, Una and Michael, were also medical doctors.
 After his first wife’s decease in 1960, Prof. Atkins married Dr Nuala Murphy, surgeon at the Eye and Ear Hospital, Cork, in 1962.
 He died on 12 October 1987, aged 91, and is buried at St Finbarr’s cemetery, Cork.
 The portrait of Henry St J. Atkins hangs in the Aula Maxima, UCC.

 ‘Installation of the new president’, Cork University Record 30 (Summer 1955), 1-8